 Alpacas are infected by both internal and external parasites.

 Lice and mange affect alpacas.
 They can be difficult to detect and control depending on the mite.
 There are no licensed products or doses for treating external parasites in alpacas.
 Some cattle and sheep doses can be used.
-Check with Franklin Vets for a recommendation.
+Check with North Canterbury Vets for a recommendation.

 Alpacas get the same types of worms as sheep.
 These include round worm, whip worms, tape worms and liver flukes.